Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Experiments

 \subsection{Qualitative Evaluation}

-Some results of MTF-Transformer on Human3.6M are shown in Fig. \ref{fig_vis_result_h36m}.
-When more views participate in the 3D pose estimation, MTF-Transformer obtains better prediction.
+Some results of FLEX and MTF-Transformer on Human3.6M are shown in \figurename~\ref{fig_vis_result_h36m}.
+Both FLEX and MTF-Transformer improve the prediction as the number of views increases, but MTF-Transformer has better results when the number of views is low.
+The reason is that MTF-Transformer uses CAA to reduce the influence of 2D detector errors and introduces Relative-Attention to improve the fusion efficiency between multi-view features.
 To further verify the generalization of MTF-Transformer under different camera configurations, we test the model trained on Human3.6M on more challenging KTH Multiview Football II.
-Some results of generalization experiments are shown in Fig. \ref{fig_vis_result}.
-It demonstrates that MTF-Transformer can generalize well from indoor lab scene to in the wild environment because it stands free from camera parameters and measures the implicit relationship between views adaptively.
+Some results of generalization experiments are shown in Fig.~\ref{fig_vis_result}.
+It demonstrates that MTF-Transformer can generalize well from an indoor lab scene to the wild environment because it stands free from camera parameters and measures the implicit relationship between views adaptively.
+Although FLEX is also parameter-free, it aggregates the features from multiple viewpoints into one feature and then splits it into different viewpoints.
+The viewpoint awareness is twisted in the procedure by FLEX while MTF-Transformer keeps each viewpoint's independence.